harrycresswell/harry/content/writing/page-site-params.md

 syndicate: "false"
 ---

-Variables and Params play a major role in storing, accessing and returning data in Hugo projects.
+Methods and Params play a major role in storing, accessing and returning data in Hugo projects.
 So understanding how they work is critical.

-Page and Site are two types of variables you’ll find yourself using in every project.
-Both types exist for different reasons and give you access to different types of data.
+Page and Site are two categories of methods you’ll find yourself using in every project.
+Both exist for different reasons and give you access to different types of data.

-This post looks at the difference between the two, including how Params fit into the equation, and the nuances to look out for when working with each type.
+This post looks at the difference between the two, including how Params fit into the equation, and the nuances to look out for when working with each.

-## Page variables
+## Page methods

-Page variables give you access to data stored in content files.
+Page methods give you access to the Page object, which gathers all the data associated with content files into a single object.

 Most often that means any data found in the front matter of a content file.
 But it can also mean data derived from the content’s file location, or data extracted from the content body, itself.